 Being a value-added intermediary isn’t easy.
 In most cases, funders and nonprofits don’t need an intermediary standing between them.
 In others, an intermediary adds some value but not enough to justify its costs.
 Sometimes an intermediary that once added sufficient value to justify its existence no longer does so because of some change in the environment such as technology, funding streams, the state of knowledge, etc. In other cases, intermediaries spend much of their time and money marketing their services rather than actually doing the work.
 And all too often intermediaries offers services that are largely duplicative with those offered by others.

 SeaChange has a three-pronged approach to ensure that we add-value:

 Our economic model is simple.
 Our grant-making and lending is organized into funds (see “Our Funds”) each of which pay SeaChange a management fee to cover our costs – mostly staff time – of doing the associated work.
 In addition to being the manager, SeaChange is a meaningful participant in each fund.
-We also earn fees from our advisory services work.
-Our research and insight-sharing is funded though a combination of our own unrestricted resources and supporting grant.
+We also earn revenue from our advisory services work.
+Our research and insight-sharing is funded though a combination of our own unrestricted resources and supporting grants.
 New or pilot activities are generally funded from our own unrestricted resources.
-While foundations provide the majority of the funds from which we make grants and loans, wealthy individuals provide the majority of the unrestricted resources – in effect the “equity” – which allows us to pilot new things.
+While foundations provide the majority of the funds from which we make grants and loans, wealthy individuals provide the majority of the unrestricted resources – in effect the “equity” – allowing us to pilot new things.